krshrimali/python-impact-analyzer/README.md

 ## Limitations

 - The tool analyzes static code and may not capture all dynamic dependencies
+- It tracks variables used in if conditions, but only when the variable names are identical across functions
+- It doesn't track variable relationships across function calls when different parameter names are used
-- It doesn't track dependencies through variables or function pointers
+- It doesn't track dependencies through function pointers or other complex references
 - It may not handle all Python language features, especially more advanced metaprogramming techniques

 ## Contributing